What is Wrongful Death?

 Our Auburn, Alabama wrongful death lawyers handle all wrongful death cases on a contingency fee basis, which means we do not charge you a fee until and unless we make a recovery for you.

-If you’re loved one died as a result of the wrongful conduct of another contact our experienced and dedicated wrongful death attorneys.
+If your loved one died as a result of the wrongful conduct of another contact our experienced and dedicated wrongful death attorneys.
 The evaluation is free and confidential.
 Call 334-821-7799.

 What to expect from McCollum and Wilson?

 Expertise, personal attention, and results are what we offer to the families of wrongful death victims.
 At McCollum and Wilson, we know that if you have lost a loved one in a fatal accident, filing a lawsuit may be the last thing on your mind.
 It is important that the client knows that they do have the right to take action against the negligent driver for Wrongful Death.
 When you are ready to take action, we will do what it takes to provide justice for you and your loved ones.